Set Features for Anomaly Detection: Previous work

 \textbf{Discretized Projections.} Discretized projections of multivariate data have been used in many previous works.
 Locally sensitive hashing \cite{dasgupta2011fast} uses random projection and subsequent binary quantization as a hash for high-dimensional data.
 It was used to facilitate fast $k$ nearest neighbor search.
 Random projections transformation is also highly related to the Radon transform \cite{radon20051}.
 Kolouri et al. \cite{kolouri2015radon} used this representation as a building block in their set representation.
 HBOS \cite{goldstein2012histogram} performs anomaly detection by representing each dimension of multivariate data using a histogram of discretized variables.
+Rocket and mini-rocket \cite{dempster2020rocket, dempster2021minirocket} represent time series for classification using the averages of their window projection.
 LODA \cite{pevny2016loda} extends this work, by first projecting the data using a random projection matrix.
 We differ from LODA in the use of a different density estimator and in using sets of multiple elements rather than single sample descriptions.
-Rocket and mini-rocket \cite{dempster2020rocket, dempster2021minirocket} represent time series for classification using the averages of their window projection.